Gabrelia/PresPrice/README.md

 This will tell you what version you have installed.

 Next, download the PresPrice repository and change to that directory in your terminal.
-You will need to rake the database to have access to the user accounts and medicines tables so enter rake db:seed then rake db:migrate into the terminal.

 After you have done this enter rails server into terminal and go to http://localhost:3000  in your browser.
 You should now be able to access the site.
 The homepage will be a blue screen with a login form.